Staff parking

 All charges will need to be paid online or via the Trust Parking App.
 Please refer to the user guide on how to pay for parking

-There are two options for payment:
+There are three options for payment:

 • Autopay - add a payment card to your account and charges will automatically be debited when you leave the car park.
+Please be aware autopay only works for a maximum charge of £30, if parking overnight ensure you check the Trust Parking App for further charges on the second day and pay this manually.

 • Manual payment - you have 24 hours after leaving the car park to make a payment in the Trust Parking App.